CTF-handbooks/ctf-handbooks.github.io/CONTRIBUTING.md

 ```
 The main folders you would need to know are the [`images`](./Writerside/images) and [`topics`](./Writerside/topics) sub-folders within the [`Writerside`](./Writerside) folder.
 - [`images`](./Writerside/images): This folder contains all the image media used in the handbook.
 When adding new images, place them in this folder.
 - [`topics`](./Writerside/topics): This folder is the home to all the Handbook markdown files.
 When adding new chapters [without using Writerside](#without-using-writerside), make new markdown files for them here.
-(Needs verification).

 ---